fstarred/arcade-hacks/ffight/README.md

 we get 0x914000 address, which is where all set of OBJ palette are stored; notice that the values can be programmatically changed. <br>

 The CPS-1 colour is a 16 bit entry composed by RGB values (each of 4 bit) and 4 bit (the MSB) dedicated to the brightness, therefore a total of 65536 available value.<br>
-Every palette set is composed by 32 colours.<br>
+Every palette set is composed by 32 (0x20) colour entries.<br>

-Now we display the content of the first 3 palette entries at first stage (Slum):
+Let's have a practical example by showing the first 3 palette entries while playing the game:

 ```
 914000   F111  FEDB  FECA  FCA8  FA86  F865  F630  FEA0   ñ.þÛþÊü¨ú.øeö0þ